-2 August Deutsche Lufthansa AG inaugurated the air service Tromsø - Hammerfest using seaplanes of the type Junkers Ju 52/3m-See.
+2 August Deutsche Lufthansa AG inaugurated the air service Tromsø - Hammerfest using seaplanes of the type Junkers Ju

+52/3m-See.

 20 September The air service Tromsø - Hammerfest is closed down for the season.

 15 December Deutsche Lufthansa AG closed down the air service between Trondheim and Tromsø for the season.

 January Members of the Hirden Flykorps managed to purchase seven new gliders for their organisation.
 They consisted out of five SG.38s, one Grunau Baby IIb and one DFS Meise (Olympia).
 7 January Deutsche Lufthansa AG re-inaugurated the line between Trondheim and Tromsø.
+21 April The Douglas DC-3-220B, D-AAIG (c/n 2095) crashed near Fredrikstad.
+Flairs had been fired by accident in the cockpit and fire broke out leading to the crash of the aircraft.
+Nine killed, among them the crew.
 16 May The annual air service north of Tromsø was this year operated between Tromsø and Billefjord.
-June?
-The Douglas DC-3, D-AAA.. crashed near Fredrikstad.
-Flairs had been fired by accident in the cockpit and fire broke out leading to the crash of the aircraft.

 August The DFS Meise (Olympia), WNr 527, ex LZ+ET) was delivered to the Hirdens Flykorps and registered as LN-SCA.
 This was the only registration issued in Norway during the German occupation.
 29 August The Lockheed 18 Lodestar, G-AGIH of the Norwegian Exile Government and operating for BOAC (UK) crashed on its way from Stockholm to Kinnekulle.
 26 September The service Tromsø - Billefjord was closed down.
 A service north of Tromsø was not operated by Deutsche Lufthansa AG anymore.

-16 October The Junkers Ju 52/3m, D-ADQV 'Hermann Stache' crashed against Hestnutan near Seljord.
+16 October The Junkers Ju 52/3m, D-ADQV 'Hermann Stache' (WNr.640608) crashed in Mount Hestnutan near Seljord.
 Fifteen passengers and crew were killed.
 The wreckage can still be seen at the crash site.

-30 December End of the season for the air service between Trondheim and Tromsø.
-1945 2 January The Deutsche Lufthansa AG re-opened the air service between Trondheim and Tromsø using seaplanes of the type Junkers Ju 52/3m-See.
+2 January The Deutsche Lufthansa AG re-opened the air service between Trondheim and Tromsø using seaplanes of the type Junkers Ju 52/3m-See.

-12 January The USAAF (United States of America Air Force) No 1425 Base Unit inaugurated the military airmail route Luleå - Kirkenes - Banak - Bardufoss.
+The USAAF (United States of America Air Force) No 1425 Base Unit inaugurated the military airmail route Luleå

+- Kirkenes - Banak - Bardufoss.
 Douglas C-47 operated the service.

-March The Norwegian Alf Berggren established a Norwegian record in non-stop flying by keeping the advanced glider DFS Meise Olympia 18 hours and 52 minutes in the air.
+March The Norwegian Alf Berggren established a Norwegian record in non-stop flying by keeping the advanced glider

+DFS Meise Olympia 18 hours and 52 minutes in the air.

 1 May Deutsche Lufthansa AG closed down the service between Trondheim and Tromsø.

 4 May The last Deutsche Lufthansa AG flight departed from Oslo/Fornebu bound for Germany.

 8 May Hostilities in Norway come to an end and the German occupation of Norway ended.

 3 August The Luftfartsdirektorat (Department of Aviation) was established in Oslo.

-Notes:
+Notes

 1 From 1624 until 1924 the city of Oslo was called Kristiania/Christiania.
 But on January 1, 1925 the name was finally changed into Oslo, which was the original name of the city since its foundation well 1,000 years ago.

-Thank you for help: Lennart Andersson Kay Hagby Knut Erik Hagen Egil H Thomassen Malcolm Fillmore Knut Arveng
+Thank you for help:

+Lennart Andersson, Kay Hagby, Knut Erik Hagen, Egil H Thomassen, Malcolm Fillmore, Knut Arveng, Klaus Vomhof, Tom Weihe